Guardianship – Minor

 Bonds:

-If you are named to be the guardian of the estate of the minor, not just the person, you must file a bond approved by the Court.
-Unless excused by the Court, every bond must be guaranteed by at least two individual sureties or by a surety company.
+If you are named to be the guardian of the estate of the minor, not just the person, you must file a Bond approved by the Court.
+Unless excused by the Court, every Bond must be guaranteed by at least two individual sureties or by a surety company.
 If two individuals act as sureties, the amount of the bond must be double the value of the minor’s personal estate.
 The individual sureties must sign a notarized list of their assets, which must be attached to the bond.

 If a corporate surety is used, the amount of the bond is 1 ½ times the value of the minor’s personal estate.
 A surety company will charge the estate an annual premium like a premium on an insurance policy.
 Surety on the bond may be excused if the money in the estate is deposited in: